 Section 125 of CrPC states that when the man has sufficient means, he is liable to pay maintenance to his wife, children, and parent who cannot maintain themselves.

 Under Section 125, even a wife who has not divorced her husband has the right to get maintenance from her husband.
 There is no limit of minimum or maximum maintenance under section 125 mentioned, it depends on the economic condition and discretionary power of the court.
+To claim your rightful maintenance without divorce under maintenance rights, consult our top family lawyers for expert legal help.

 When is Maintenance granted to Wife?